craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Six - Level Five; Pick-up Sticks.md

 #### Ways
 #### Pick-up Sticks (Exit Game)
 - Pick-up Sticks is a level wide game that pits all teams of the level against one another, in theory.
-- The goal of the game is to collect stone **Tokens** dispensed by games throughout the level. **Tokens** can be exchanged in a scoreboard room for Safety, Advancement, or Freedom.
+- The goal of the game is to collect stone **Tokens** dispensed by games throughout the level. **Tokens** can be exchanged in a scoreboard room for Safety, Progress, or Freedom.
 Safety costs one **Token**, and will close off the scoreboard from the rest of the level for 12 hours, counted down by a display present on any now-sealed doors.
-Advancement costs three **Tokens** per player, and will teleport that player into an empty or ally-occupied ready-room for 'Duck, Duck, Choose'.
+Progress costs three **Tokens** per player, and will teleport that player into an empty or ally-occupied ready-room for 'Duck, Duck, Choose'.
 Freedom costs ten **Tokens** per player, and will teleport that player into a random location within the "False Allure".
 ### Detail
 #### Go Fish!
 - A large salt-water lake hosts a number of aquatic critters, one of which - a quick and small fish - has a **Token**.
 Other critters will not attack the keyholder, and even larger predators will defend a smaller keyholder.